terra-money/docs/docs/learn/glossary.md

 ## Full node

-A computer connected to the [Terra mainnet](#terra-mainnet) able to validate transactions and interact with the Terra blockchain.
+A computer connected to the [Terra mainnet](#terra-mainnet) that is able to validate transactions and interact with the Terra blockchain.
 All active [validators](#validator) run full nodes.

 ## Luna

 The native staking token of the Terra protocol.
 Luna supply expands and contracts in order to maintain the prices of [Terra stablecoins](#terra-stablecoins).
 Luna is also used as a governance token.
-[Delegators](#delegator) can stake Luna to recieve rewards.
+[Delegators](#delegator) can stake Luna to receive rewards.

 ## Governance